XplaiNLP/xplainlp.github.io/content/admin/admin_author/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-  # - Head of XplaiNLP Research Group at the Department of Electrical Engineering and Computer Science, Quality and Usability Lab, Technische Universität Berlin
+  # - Head of XplaiNLP Research Group at Johannes-Gutenberg University Mainz and Technische Universitity Berlin
   # - Guest Researcher at German Research Center for Artificial Intelligence (DFKI), Speech and Language Technology (SLT) group

 interests: